 They could:

 If a child or young person runs away and no one knows where they are, whatever the reasons for running away or 'disappearing', they will be reported as missing.
 They will be 'missing' until they are found and are deemed to be safe.
-If a child or young person stays out later than they're suppose to, but the parent(s) or carer(s) knows where they are, they will not be seen to be 'missing'.
+If a child or young person stays out later than they are supposed to, but the parent(s) or carer(s) knows where they are, they will not be seen to be 'missing'.

 There can be many reasons why a child or young person feels that running away from home is the only solution to their problems.
 Some of these reasons might be: